9 Coffee Shop Etiquette Rules You Need to Follow

 Sometimes plugs are not convenient to your seat.
 Ask before you plug your computer, cellphone, or other device into an outlet near someone else.
 Sure, the outlets are for everyone, but it’s polite to ask before reaching across someone else’s table.

 Yes, coffee shops are business-friendly but respect the owners enough to understand they are businesspeople too.
 Support it.
 “Don’t ask for water and sit there all day,” Swann says.
 “Buy something.
 And if you’re there for a long period, buy a second cup of coffee or a muffin.”
 Wi-Fi, electricity, and the space cost money.
 So support the business, especially at a mom-and-pop coffee shop.
 And here’s what happens to your body when you drink coffee every day.

 It’s fine to have your child accompany you to the shop, but don’t expect employees to babysit.
 “The coffee shop is a public establishment with the same guidelines as a restaurant,” Swann says.
 Reasonably quiet voices in a confined location are in order.

 Step out of line

 If you haven’t decided on your order when you get to the counter, allow the person behind you to order.
 “Say ‘I honestly haven’t decided’ or ‘I can’t find my list’ and allow the other people to go ahead of you,” Swann suggests.
 “Don’t hold up the line.”
-(Related: Get answers to all your important coffee questions.)
+Beware of the 8 coffee myths that can affect your health.